-I joined the Shen group as a postdoc fellow in September 2011.
-I received my PhD degree in Applied Physics from Cornell University.
-My PhD work was focused on studies of magnetic dynamics in a nanomagnet excited by transfer of the spin angular momentum from itinerant electrons.
-I am now working on the Microwave Impedance Microscopy technique - using it to probe materials' dielectric properties at the nano-scale, and expanding its capacity to study even richer physics.
+I joined Shen Group as a postdoc fellow in September 2011.
+I received my Ph.D. degree in Applied Physics from Cornell University.
+My Ph.D. work was focused on the studies of magnetic dynamics in a nano-magnet excited by transfer of the spin angular momentum from itinerant electrons.
+I am now working on the Microwave Impedance Microscopy (MIM) technique - using it to probe materials' dielectric properties at the nano-scale, and expanding its capacity to study even richer physics.

 Dr. Simon Gerber

-In November 2013 I joined the Shen group as a postdoctoral research fellow.
-I received my PhD degree from ETH Zürich for research conducted at the Paul Scherrer Institute.
+In November 2013 I joined Shen Group as a postdoctoral research fellow.
+I received my Ph.D. degree from ETH Zürich for research conducted at the Paul Scherrer Institute.
 My thesis work was focused on the interplay of unconventional superconductivity and magnetism investigated by neutron scattering.
-Here, I am primarily utilizing the unique capabilities of the x-ray free electron laser LCLS to study the formation of symmetry-breaking ground states in strongly correlated electron systems by means of ultrafast x-ray scattering.
+Here, I am primarily utilizing the unique capabilities of the x-ray free electron laser LCLS at SLAC to study the formation of symmetry-breaking ground states in strongly correlated electron systems by means of ultrafast x-ray scattering.

 Dr. Dominik Leuenberger

-Since April 2013 I'm working in the Shen group.
-I received my PhD degree from the University of Zurich.
+I have been working in Shen Group since April 2013.
+I received my Ph.D. degree from the University of Zürich.
 We studied microscopic scattering processes in solids, at solid state surfaces and interfaces, which occur on very short time scales, by means of time-resolved ARPES.
 I'm particularly interested in investigating such processes in materials with strong spin-orbit interaction and strong electron-phonon coupling, motivated by gaining basic understanding but also regarding applications in terms of future devices.

 Dr. Wei Li

-I am currently a postdoctoral fellow in the Shen Group and I joined the lab in the autumn of 2012.
-I received my BS degree and Ph.D. degree in Physics from Tsinghua University, China.
-During my Ph.D., I focused on the MBE-growth and in-situ low-temperature STM measurements of iron-based superconductor and topological insulator thin films.
+I joined the lab in autumn 2012 as a postdoctoral fellow.
+I received my B.S. degree and Ph.D. degrees in Physics from Tsinghua University, China.
+During my Ph.D., I focused on the molecular beam epitaxy (MBE) growth and in-situ low-temperature STM measurements of iron-based superconductor and topological insulator thin films.
 My current research interests lie in the observation of strongly-correlated electron materials in momentum space via high-resolution ARPES experiments.
-I am also very interested in the newly developed scanning Microwave Impedance Microscopy.
+I am also very interested in the newly developed scanning Microwave Impedance Microscopy (MIM).
 With the capability of probing both the metals and insulators, it is a really powerful technique to explore the various properties of complex quantum materials.